 Edinburg mother arrested after children found dead in burning vehicle in San Antonio

-An Edinburg woman is facing a capital murder charge in connection with two children found dead inside a burning vehicle in San Antonio.
+An Edinburg woman is facing a capital murder charge in connection with the deaths of her two children who were found dead inside a burning vehicle in San Antonio.

 San Antonio Assistant Police Chief Jesus Salame Jr. held a press conference Friday morning and provided more details into the investigation.